Solitary waves of moderate amplitude and dispersive radiation in the Serre equations: the extended KdV-Whitham approximation: Numerical modelling of solitary waves and dispersive radiation

 and the conserved quantities in (\ref{conservationl}) can be calculated.
 In the long time evolution the solitons are suitably separated and ordered by height with only an exponentially small crossover between them.
 Therefore, the contribution from the solitonic part can be estimated by a summation of integrals for each $N$ solitons individually and it is not necessary to calculate the phase shifts explicitly.
-Using (\ref{KdV_IC}) we estimate the contribution of radiation into the mass, momentum and energy as the difference between the conserved quantity in the initial condition and the contribution from the solitonic part known from the IST solution.
+Using (\ref{KdV_IC}) we estimate the contribution of radiation in the {\crr three conserved quantities in (\ref{conservationl})} as the difference between the conserved quantity in the initial condition and the contribution from the solitonic part known from the IST solution.
 This can be given as